 - Add padding (e.g., 20 pixels) to each of the 4 sides of the new Text block to make the clickable area larger

 - Set the left padding of the dropdown toggle to 0

 With this custom dropdown toggle, the text part acts as a link and the arrow part opens the dropdown.

 If you want the whole dropdown toggle to be a link, check out how to create a custom dropdown and use a link block to create the dropdown toggle instead of using a div block.
 Note that in this case, you'll need to trigger the dropdown menu on hover since clicking the trigger will redirect you to the linked source.

-Any changes made with the Hover State selected will only be visible when the Dropdown Link is hovered over.
+Once selected, a “Hover” class will appear.
+Any changes made with the Hover state selected will only be visible when the dropdown link is hovered over.